lu-marcal/portfolio/README.md

-# portfolio
+# Portfolio
-A summary of my main data projects with various tools.
+ - A summary of my main data projects with various tools.